Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 In most development environments, we would open this URL in a browser to view the API’s response.

-Here, however, a fixed address: `https://localhost:8000` is already set up for us, as shown in the workspace.
+Here, however, a fixed address: `https://localhost:8000` is already set up for us.

 This is all it takes to create a working API with a single response.